-Operating Through Deep Water
+SAFETY Safety Warnings Operating Through Deep Water

-Operating the ATV through deep or fastflowing water could cause the tires to float, causing loss of control or overturn.
+Operating the vehicle through deep or fast-flowing water could cause the tires to float, causing loss of control or overturn.

-Avoid operating the ATV through deep or fast-flowing water.
-If it's unavoidable to enter water that exceeds the recommended maximum depth (see page 61):
+Avoid operating the vehicle through deep or fast-flowing water.
+If it's unavoidable to enter water that exceeds the recommended maximum depth (see page 59):

 - Travel slowly.

 - · Balance your weight carefully.

 - Avoid sudden movements.

+- Maintain a slow and steady forward motion.
+Do not make sudden turns or stops, and do not make sudden throttle changes.

-Wet brakes may have reduced stopping ability.
+- Wet brakes may have reduced stopping ability.
 After leaving water, test the brakes.
 Apply them lightly several times while driving slowly.
 The friction will help dry out the pads.